swiftlang/swift-evolution/proposals/0065-collections-move-indices.md

   which has significant overhead and can prevent the optimizer from making other improvements.

-* Additional references to a collections storage block the library-level copy-on-write optimization: in-place mutation of uniquely-referenced data.
+* Additional references to a collection's storage block the library-level copy-on-write optimization: in-place mutation of uniquely-referenced data.
 A live index makes underlying storage non-uniquely referenced, forcing unnecessary copies when the